Unlocking the Standard Model; N=1 and 2 generations of quarks : spectrum, mixing and symmetries: Main results for N=2 generations

 4 quarks ($u,c,d,s$) are now involved, which build up 32 $\bar q_i q_j$ and $\bar q_i \gamma_5 q_j$ composite states.
-These fit into 8 quadruplets.
+These fit into $2N^2=8$ quadruplets.
 There are therefore in particular 8 Higgs bosons.

 There are 2 mixing angles: $\theta_u$ describes the mixing between $u$ and $c$ flavor eigenstates while $\theta_d$ concerns $d$ and $s$.
 Flavor and gauge symmetries are tightly entangled in this extension and the freedom to tune $\theta_u$ to $0$ by a flavor rotation no longer exists.
-This makes that that the Cabibbo angle $\theta_c \equiv \theta_d-\theta_u$ cannot describe alone correctly the physics under concern.
+As a consequence, the Cabibbo angle $\theta_c \equiv \theta_d-\theta_u$ cannot describe alone correctly the physics under concern.
 These features are exhibited by studying successively the case when one approximates $\theta_u$ to $0$ and the one when both $\theta_d\not=0$ and $\theta_u \not=0$.